jweaver72/EGZUMMER-WIKI/Radio-operation.md

 ## Memory channels scanning

-To scan channels saved in the radio memory switch VFO to memory mode using `3 VFO/MR` function button.
+To scan channels saved in the radio memory switch the VFO to memory mode.

 Radio have 2 scanning lists.
 Each channel can belong to 0, 1 or 2 lists.
 To add/delete a channel to/from a list switch current VFO to desired channel and go to a menu `ScAdd1` or `ScAdd2`, alternatively you can long press `5 NOAA` button, you will see icons `I` and `II` toggling on and off on the right side of the channel label.